Built in 1876 as a Methodist church this Quinte West historical landmark known as the Johnstown Church operated as a place of worship until 1972.

 throughout the country.
 We will continue to show films, perform plays, display art, have authors read to us,have musicians play and to host all manner of story telling here in what our resident sound engineer Andy Thompson calls “this a gem of a performance space”.

-Written by Brian Weston for the Illustrated Historical Atlas of the Counties of Hastings and Prince Edward.
+The following was written by Brian Weston for the Illustrated Historical Atlas of the Counties of Hastings and Prince Edward.
 M.Beldon and Co.
 MMX:

 While many old church buildings throughout southern Ontario fall into various states of neglect and decay, the one in Johnstown , east of Glen Miller in Quinte West has found new life as a venue for music, movie and theatre lovers.
 The Old Church Theatre began its long run as a Methodist Church in 1874 and continued successfully until 1973 when the congregation dwindled to the point where it was no longer feasible to keep it going.
 Once closed, the results were predictable.